redis-developer/beats-by-redis/docs/04-QUERY.md

 # Using Redis for Searching and Querying

-Note, this step in the tutorial assumes you have followed the instructions in the `Setup` section and have the application running locally.
+Note, this step in the tutorial assumes you have followed the instructions in the [Setup](https://github.com/redis-developer/beats-by-redis/blob/main/docs/01-SETUP.md) instructions and have the application running locally.

 Redis Stack adds [indexing and full-text search](https://redis.io/docs/stack/search/) to Redis.
 You can use it to make your Hashes and JSON documents fully searchable.
 Searching in Redis is a _really_ big topic and would probably be suitable as a tutorial all its own.
 We're just going to cover the basics here.
 You can check out the [full search query syntax](https://redis.io/docs/stack/search/reference/query_syntax/) and learn more about what you can do.